pyCity/pyShells/README.md

 # pyShells
 Client and server model in python 3 using only standard library.

-TIP: ncat --ssl listener works just as well as client.py
+TIP: ncat --ssl listener can be used in place of server.py, but "exit" may not work properly

 Run setup.sh to generate server cert and key